joemoose/psiops/docs/equipment.md

 !!! example

 	If you wear medium ballistic body armor and have both a riot shield and a helmet equipped, your armor rating is 2 + 1 + 1 = 4.
 However, the maximum damage reduction is capped at 3, so only 3 points of damage are deducted.

 #### Additional Functionality

 In addition to an armor rating bonus, secondary protection provides the following effects:

- **Helmets**
+##### Helmets

-- You are **not** knocked *unconscious* when *wounded*.
+- You're **not** knocked *unconscious* when *wounded*.
 See [Wounded](damage.md#wounded).
 - *Advantage* when defending against attacks that deal *blast* damage.
 See [Blast](combat.md#blast-damage).

- **Riot Shield**
+#####  Riot Shield

 - You can **destroy** the riot shield to prevent **all** damage you’d otherwise take from a single attack.
 - *Advantage* when defending against attacks that deal *blast* damage.
 See [Blast](combat.md#blast-damage).
 - Reduces certain types of attack damage that would otherwise bypass your ballistic armor, including damage from intense flames.

 #### Trade-offs

-Using secondary armor entails tactical trade-offs.
-You may have *disadvantage* on *action rolls* that rely on perception, quick reactions, or stealth.
+Using a riot shield or wearing a helmet involves tactical trade-offs.
+You might have a *disadvantage* on *action rolls* that rely on perception, quick reactions, or stealth.
 Examples include spotting a hidden enemy sniper, acting before your opponents in the first round of combat, or moving without being heard.

 !!! note

 	Wearing ballistic body armor doesn't entail these tactical trade-offs.

 ## Mission-Specific Equipment